 - Vena contracta is filled with vapor from cavitation or flashing.

 - Fluid velocity at vena contracta reaches sonic.

 - Vapor pressure: It is the pressure at which the given liquid will vaporize at the given temperature

 - Cf (Critical Flow Factor): The Cf factor is an indication of the valve’s vena contracta pressure relative to the valve’s outlet pressure.

-Control Valve Characteristics are determined by the Design of the valve Trim.
+Valve characteristics describe the relationship between valve travel and flow rate.
+Control Valve Characteristics are determined by the Design of the Valve Trim.

 - Quick Opening-On-off control with no throttling.